Activities in Central Custom Laboratory regarding to International Cooperation(2018)

 ※WCO / Japan Regional Customs Laboratories Programme

 The training programme intended to improve knowledge and skills in Customs chemical analysis in developingcontries by the WCO in cooperation with Japan Customs, having been launched in October 2013.
-For more detail,please refer to: http://www.wcoomd.org/en/topics/nomenclature/activities-and-programmes/wco-customs-laboratories-programme.aspx【WCO website】
+For more detail,please refer to: http://www.wcoomd.org/en/topics/nomenclature/activities-and-programmes/wco-customs-laboratories-programme.aspx【WCO website】新しいウィンドウで開きます

-Trainee from Guatemala | Trainee from India | Trainee from The Former Yugoslav |
+Trainee from The Former Yugoslav

 Scene of the training